Use categories when you know the product type

 Category guide

-Useful for checking fabric weight, crop, print placement, and fit notes when you already know the style direction you want.
+Best for checking fabric weight, crop, print placement, drawstring details, and fit notes when you already know the style direction you want.

-Helpful for comparing cuts, collars, sleeve proportions, and size charts without unrelated categories getting in the way.
+Helpful for comparing cuts, collars, sleeve proportions, print placement, fabric drape, and size charts without unrelated categories getting in the way.

-A smart choice when inseam, rise, and overall fit matter more than novelty.
+A smart choice when inseam, rise, leg opening, wash, cargo pocket placement, and overall fit matter more than novelty.

-Good for checking knit texture, shape retention, and seasonal variety.
+Good for checking knit texture, shape retention, collar structure, and seasonal variety.
 Much easier to judge when everything is grouped together.

 Open the shoes page if that is already where your attention is.